 |

-Combinations of Inhibitor, Wide Band
+of Inhibitor, Wide Band and Rufous Genes

-These do not relate to the Bengal, but
+do not relate to the Bengal, but may be of interest as they help

-pushes the ticking off the hair shaft.
+understand how the wide band gene pushes the ticking off the

-It also shows that where the Rufous
+also shows that where the Rufous gene is present, the Inhibitor

-gene is present, the Inhibitor gene is not completely dominant.
+gene is not completely dominant.

 In Bengal silvers this is called ‘tarnishing’, but in